equalsraf/slides-build-systems/build.md

 - In software we deal with *unreasonable uncertainty* with unit tests and coverage
 - You can do the same for build systems
 - The really tricky bits happen
-  - When you need to build third-party software that uses other system
+  - When you need to build third-party software that uses other build system
   - Can't assume anything about the systen (a.k.a.
 Windows)